-Place eggplant in a colander and sprinkle with salt.
+- Place eggplant in a colander and sprinkle with half the salt.
 Set aside for 30 minutes.

-Heat the oil, over a medium flame, and, once hot, add the eggplant in batches, and cook until lightly golden brown.
-Set aside on paper towel and allow to drain.
+- Heat the oil, over medium heat, and, once hot, add the eggplant in batches, and cook until lightly golden brown.
+Remove from pan and place onto some paper towels and allow to drain.
+Set aside.

-Drain any excess oi from the pan until about one tablespoon remains.
+- Drain any excess oil from the pan until about one tablespoon remains.
 Return to medium heat.

-Add the onions to the oil, and fry for about five minutes, or until softened and turning golden brown.
+- Add the onions to the oil, sprinkle with the remaining salt, and fry for ten minutes, or until softened and turning golden brown.

-Add curry leaves, green chilli and garlic to a saucepan.
-Fry for two minutes, stirring continuously.
+- Add the curry leaves, green chilli and garlic and fry for two minutes, stirring continuously.

-Add the tomatoes, cook, stirring frequently, for five minutes, or until tomatoes become soft.
+- Add the tomatoes and cook, stirring frequently, for five minutes, or until tomatoes become soft.

-When tomatoes have softened, add chilli powder, ½ tsp salt, tamarind water and bring to boil.
+- When the tomatoes have softened, add chilli powder, tamarind water and bring to a simmer.

-Sprinkle with coriander leaves and stir gently to mix well, then serve.
+- Sprinkle with the coriander leaves and stir gently to mix well, then serve.

-- The smaller the eggplants the better the taste.
+- The smaller the eggplants the better the taste for this recipe.